Omar Abdullah clarifies: NC in talks with Cong for three LS seats, is part of INDIA bloc | Politics

 Omar Abdullah's statement came shortly after NC chief Farooq Abdullah told reporters that the party would contest the forthcoming Lok Sabha elections and possible assembly polls in the Union Territory on its own.

 ''We were a part of the INDIA alliance and we still are.
 Things have been taken out of context.
-The main idea of the grouping is to defeat the BJP for there is no point in sailing in two boats,'' Omar Abdullah said with his father, Farooq Abdullah, by his side.
+The main idea of the grouping is to defeat the BJP because there is no point in sailing in two boats,'' Omar Abdullah said with his father, also the party's Srinagar MP, by his side.

+Farooq Abdullah, he said, was echoing the general sentiments of party workers. ''NC workers want to fight elections on all six seats but the truth is that sometimes for a bigger objective, small sacrifices have to be made.

+''If the bigger objective is to win seats back from the BJP, it is necessary for the National Conference to enter into a seat sharing understanding with the Congress.
+Our doors are open,'' the party's vice president said.
+Informal talks with the Congress are already on and there is scope for further discussions, he said. ''...I would like to make it very clear that our commitment to the INDIA grouping remains even though the founding members of the alliance have unfortunately left over the past few weeks.
+We are not among those who will leave.
+We will continue our discussions with the Congress and hope to arrive at some agreement soon,'' he said.

+The six Lok Sabha seats in Jammu and Kashmir, and Ladakh are Baramulla, Srinagar, Anantnag, Jammu, Udhampur and Ladakh.
+Of these, the three seats in the Valley -- Baramulla, Srinagar, Anantnag -- are with the NC.
+The other three are with the BJP.

+''...Once we make friends, we stick to that...I would like to make it categorically clear that no door, no window and not even a crack is open for NDA,'' Omar Abdullah said, dismissing reports that Farooq Abdullah was hinting that the NC was not averse to joining the NDA as ''mischievous and concocted''.

-Referring to Prime Minister Narendra Modi's visit to the union territory next week, he said, ''We will also get to know how much development has happened in Jammu and Kashmir.''
-He said the prime minister should start his theory of one nation, one election from Jammu and Kashmir.
+He said his party's job was also to get the maximum number of seats in the assembly elections, as and when they are held, so the process of ''undoing the damage done to Jammu and Kashmir by the BJP'' can be begin.
+Referring to Prime Minister Narendra Modi's visit to the union territory next week, Omar Abdullah said, ''We will also get to know how much development has happened in Jammu and Kashmir.''
+One thing that the people would like to hear from the prime minister is whether his party will honour the Supreme Court's decision to hold assembly elections before September this year, he said.

+''Also, the prime minister, who is the biggest supporter of one nation, one election, should begin the process by holding simultaneous elections in Jammu and Kashmir,'' Omar Abdullah said.

+The National Conference has been a part of the Indian National Developmental Inclusive Alliance (INDIA) grouping formed last year and comprises the Congress, AAP, RJD, Shiv Sena (UBT), Trinamool Congress, DMK, Left parties among others.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)